 Off the shelf supplements often consist of Glucosamines, MSM, and chondroitin sulphate.
 Gelatine is also commonly used.
 One of the advantages of gelatine or taking collagen is that they contain all the building blocks needed to repair the joints and connective tissues, which can increase mobility and decrease inflammation.
 However, thinking that by giving your dog collagen you can replace the connective tissue is not correct – the collagen that the dog eats has to be broken down to the amino acids and then rebuilt – and for that it also needs extra Vitamin C, silica etc.

-Chondroitin sulphate is actually the extract that you get from the cartilage of the animals, so it again provides extra building blocks for the cartilage but again the dogs needs to be broken down and rebuilt, and for this your dog also needs to be able to produce adequate hyaluronic acid (HA), as without HA our dog cannot produce connective tissue.
+Chondroitin sulphate is actually the extract that you get from the cartilage of the animals, so it again provides extra building blocks for the cartilage butagain it needs to be broken down and rebuilt,, and for your dog also needs to be able to produce adequate hyaluronic acid (HA), as without HA our dog cannot produce connective tissue.
 Normally with enough sugars in the food every animal can produce enough HA – that is never normally the issue.
 The main issue for domestic dogs is normally a deficiency in Vitamin C, which prevents them rebuilding connective tissue.

 Reducing the inflammation is very important so there are also many herbal supplements such as turmeric that can help.
 These will be covered in detail in separate blogs.
 Making food choices that aren’t triggering inappropriate inflammation is obviously key.